apache/directory-studio/README.md

 * Unit tests included in src/test/java of each plugin are executed automatically and run in 'test' phase
 * Core integration tests in tests/test.integration.core are executed automatically and run in 'integration-test' phase
 * SWTBot based UI integration tests in tests/test.integration.ui are disabled by default.
-They can be enabled with -Denable-ui-tests.
+They can be enabled with `-Denable-ui-tests`.
 A failing test generates a screenshot.
 To not block the developer computer they can run within a virtual framebuffer:

         export DISPLAY=:99
         Xvfb :99 -screen 0 1024x768x16 &